zoosissoos/beer-friend/README.md

 ## Deployment

-This has been deployed via [GitHub Pages](https://zoosissoos.github.io/beer-friend/).
+This has been deployed via [Heroku](https://calm-dusk-49591.herokuapp.com/).

 ## Authors